 A British multinational bank needed to implement a comprehensive resilience solution.
 They were under regulatory scrutiny and needed the capability to pull together thousands of standardized Service Recovery plans into test scenarios in minutes rather than months.
 The operational resilience testing function involved thousands of people globally with resilience events every weekend involving hundreds and at times thousands of applications.

 The existing home-grown system for this process was insufficient and did not provide the level of planning, visibility or communication that was needed to ensure success.
-It did not provide the required level of resilience assurance they needed or meet regulatory requirements.
+It did not provide the required level of resilience assurance they needed to meet regulatory requirements.
 They needed to find a better way than spreadsheets, word documents and wiki pages to store and execute the SRPs for their 5,000 services.

 Cutover provides a comprehensive operational resilience platform that hosts thousands of SRPs that can be configured into various test scenarios in minutes.
 Now that the bank is using Cutover, a single DCR test that can encompass more than 300 SRPs can be prepared and managed independently and then merged into Cutover for orchestration and enterprise observability.
 Having SRPs on Cutover also allows the bank to standardize them using a template, so that there is minimal work to finalize DCR test Runbooks.
 Cutover provides users with the status information and updates they need during the test itself to ensure success without manual effort, such as being able to visualize the critical path which is highlighted in Cutover.
 As a result of Cutover’s built-in automated communications, the bank has eliminated conference calls saving time across the teams.